onflowser/flowser/README.md

 </div>

 Flowser is a user-friendly GUI development tool for [Flow blockchain](https://www.onflow.org/).
-It does the heavy work of managing blockchain emulator, indexing the blockchain, executing interactions and much more!
+It does the heavy work of managing Flow development services, indexing the blockchain, executing interactions and much more!

 ## Get started